-In accepting Tavistock Relationships’ offer of webcam-based online counselling and/or therapy you accept that the service is governed by English Law irrespective of the country in which the client/s is/are based.
+In accepting the Tavistock Relationships’ offer of webcam based online therapy you accept that the service is governed by English Law irrespective of the country in which the client/s is/are based.
 Any disputes or disagreements arising from the provision of services under the terms of this engagement will be dealt with accordingly.

 Because your therapy is a regular weekly session which is reserved just for you, we have to charge if you miss or cancel a booked session.
 If the therapist has to cancel a paid-for session then you will be offered either a refund or amended invoice for the month after.
 The therapist will give advance notice of any upcoming breaks or holidays that they are taking, and you will not be invoiced for those dates.

 Should either party experience technical difficulties, we both endeavour to email straight away and/or try to reconnect online as soon as possible.
-If overall, more than 15 minutes of the session has not occurred due to therapist-related technical problems we will offer to supplement this time, and if this is not possible, we will agree a reduced rate for that session in proportion to the service received.
+If overall, more than 15 minutes of the sessions has not occurred due to therapist related technical problems we will offer to supplement this time, and if this is not possible, we will agree a reduced rate for that session in proportion to the service received.

-Tavistock Relationships’ webcam-based online counselling and psychotherapy is aimed at helping clients with their relationship.
-It is not possible for online therapy sessions to help with clinical emergency.
-In any case of clinical emergency, severe distress, and other more urgent mental health difficulties clients must contact their GP, the local A&E, and/or any other local services as appropriate to their difficulties.
+The Tavistock Relationships’ webcam based online counselling and psychotherapy is aimed at helping clients with their relationship.
+It is not possible for online therapy sessions to help in the event of clinical emergency.
+In any case of clinical emergency, severe distress, and other more urgent mental health difficulties clients must contact their GP, the local medical emergency services, and/or any other local services as appropriate to their difficulties.
 You will be required to provide with details of your local medical practitioner in order to access our online therapy service.

 Before the initial consultation

-• Please ensure you have your appointment email with details on how to access your session close at hand.
+- Please ensure you have your appointment email with details as how to access your session close at hand

 If Tavistock Relationships is able to offer ongoing therapy you will receive confirmation of this shortly after your first online session.
 Subsequent meetings will normally take place at the same time as the first on a weekly basis.